APLMOOC/APLMOOC/docs/course/ch4/part5.md

       (40=PRICES)/⍳⍴PRICES
 3 6
 ```

-!!! tip "Slashiotarho"

-    Look at the three symbols: slash, iota, and rho.
-    This way of finding where values are is so useful that it has its own name: **SLASHIOTARHO**!

-    Chant it to yourself before bed and remember it well.

 Slashiotarho is also more powerful than the dyadic `⍳` function we looked at earlier, since we can use it to find any condition we like.
 For example, if we wanted to find all prices that are _at most_ 40, we can just change one symbol: